-To compare our results with the values from Ostro et al. (2006), we computed $(A_1B_1)^{1/2}/C_1$ and $a/(A_1B_1)^{1/2}$ using their DEEVE for the primary and their semi-major axis of the mutual orbit.
-The result is plotted as a solid point in Fig. 8 with 1σ error bars.
+To compare our results with the values from Ostro et al. (2006), we computed $(A_1B_1)^{1/2}/C_1$ and $a/(A_1B_1)^{1/2}$ using their DEEVE for the primary and their semimajor axis of the mutual orbit.
+The result is plotted as a solid point in Fig. 6 with 1σ error bars.

 There is one significant discrepancy between our results and those by Ostro et al. (2006): We obtained a significantly larger secondary-to-primary size ratio.
-To compare their result with ours, we computed a mean (rotationally averaged) cross-section ratio from the component shapes by Ostro et al. (2006): $(D{2,C}/D{1,C}){\text{radar}} = 0.34 \pm 0.02 \ (1\sigma)$ at the same mean aspect as our observations (asterocentric latitude of the Phase Angle Bisector, $B{\text{PAB}} = 27^{\circ}$).
-The value is significantly lower than our $D{2,C}/D{1,C} = 0.42 \pm 0.03 \ (3\sigma)$.
+To compare their result with ours, we computed a mean (rotationally averaged) cross-section ratio from the component shapes by Ostro et al. (2006): $(D{2,C}/D{1,C}){radar} = 0.34 \pm 0.02 (1\sigma)$ at the same mean aspect as our observations (asterocentric latitude of the Phase Angle Bisector, $B{PAB} = 27$ deg).
+The value is significantly lower than our $D{2,C}/D{1,C} = 0.42 \pm 0.03$ (3σ).

 To look more into the discrepancy between the secondary-to-primary size ratios by Ostro et al. (2006) and by us, we performed following test.
 Using the shape models of both components from Ostro et al. and the orbital parameters from Table 4, we generated a synthetic long-period component of the lightcurve.
 We then increased the size of the secondary until the depths of the secondary events (occultations and eclipses of the secondary) matched the observed event depths.
 We obtained a match when we increased the secondary axes by Ostro et al. (2006) to 130% of their original values.
-This is even slightly greater than $0.42/0.34 \doteq 124\%$ because in this test a more realistic scattering model (a combination of Lommel-Seeliger and Lambert scattering) was used for calculating the synthetic lightcurve, which models the scattering from non-spherical component shapes at the high solar phases and it is more precise than simply comparing the estimated mean cross-sections above.
+This is even slightly greater than $0.42/0.34 \doteq 124\%$ because in this test the actual light scattering model was used for calculating the synthetic lightcurve, which models the scattering from non-spherical component shapes at the high solar phases and it is more precise than simply comparing the estimated mean cross-sections above.
 We note that replacing the parameters of the mutual orbit with those derived by Ostro et al. did not change the result.